 - 3 scallions thinly sliced diagonally

-- 2 medium cloves garlic minced
+- 2 cloves garlic minced

-- 3 teaspoons low sodium soy sauce
+- 3 teaspoons low-sodium soy sauce

 - 2 teaspoons toasted sesame oil